-Director Rebecca Thomas’ debut movie Electrick Children tells the magical and tender story of a young Mormon girl and her pregnancy by Immaculate Conception.
+Director Rebecca Thomas’s debut movie Electrick Children tells the magical and tender story of a young Mormon girl and her pregnancy by Immaculate Conception.

-A true indie tale; Electrick Children, tells the story of Rachel (Julia Garner), a fifteen year old girl from Utah who is part of a fundamentalist Mormon community.
+A true indie tale; Electrick Children, tells the story of Rachel (Julia Garner), a 15-year-old girl from Utah who is part of a fundamentalist Mormon community.
 After a brief encounter with a forbidden cassette player, Rachel finds herself three months pregnant.
-Despite protesting her virtuousness, Rachel is arranged to marry for the sake of her family’s honour.
-Deciding to break free, Rachel, along with her brother Mr Will (Liam Aiken), who was outcast from the community after being accused of causing his sister’s pregnancy, escape to Las Vegas.
+Despite protesting her virtue, Rachel is arranged to marry for the sake of her family’s honour.
+Deciding to break free, Rachel, along with her brother Mr Will (Liam Aiken), who was cast out from the community after being accused of causing his sister’s pregnancy, escape to Las Vegas.

 Looking to track down the singer from the cassette Rachel had heard – and the man she thinks is the father of her unborn child – both the siblings end up with grungy skater boys Johnny (John Patrick Amedori), Clyde (Rory Culkin) and their crew.

 At first Rachel believes Johnny to be the man behind the recorded voice, but it ends up being Clyde who leaves more of an impression.

 Shadowing Rachel and her every move is Mr Will, desperate for a confession from her to prove his innocence so he may return to their family.